ujwltiwari/maxlence-task/README.md

 ### Frontend

 - **User Registration**

   - Users can register with their full name, email, and password.
   - Image upload feature allows users to upload a profile picture during registration.
   - The application sends a verification link to the user's email upon successful registration.

 - **User Login**

   - Users can log in via an email verification link instead of traditional password authentication.
+  - **Google Login** option allows users to log in with their Google account for a seamless experience.
   - The application generates JWT tokens with refresh tokens upon successful login.

 - **Profile Management**

   - Users can view and edit their profiles, including updating their name, email, and password.
   - Users can upload a new profile picture and preview it before saving.
   - The application keeps the existing password unchanged unless a new one is provided.

 - **Error Handling**

   - User-friendly error messages are displayed for registration and login issues.
   - Validation is enforced using Zod schemas, ensuring proper data input.